 Best Places to Travel in Italy with Family

-Most visitors to Italy start in Rome, and with good reason.
+Most visitors to Italy start in Rome and with good reason.
 Italy’s capital city is overflowing with tales of fearless gladiators, ancient ruins and catacombs, and so much more.
 It’s the perfect destination for travelers of all ages, and it’s a great place to travel with young children as locals can be quite welcoming.

 Rome with grandparents is manageable, but there can be a lot of walking.
 Thankfully, the city’s public transportation is quite good and easy to use.
+If you’re looking for romantic things to do in Rome, there are plenty of options.

 Highlights of Rome that shouldn’t be missed are Vatican City, Sistine Chapel, Colosseum, Roman Forum, and Palatine Hill.
 The Colosseum, Forum, and Palatine Hill can be explored together.